srkiNZ84/go-api-game/README.md

 ## What are the rules?

 So, for a successful request you get 10 points, but you get "charged" 5 points every minute.

+The game gets harder as time goes on.